mycaelli/ft_printf/README.md

 <br />
 <br />
 Studies file contaims links that helped me understand and develop the project. <br />
-Makefile_test contaims targets that runs the project with a main function.
+Makefile_tests contaims targets that runs the project with a main function.